apollographql/apollo-server/docs/source/migration-two-dot.md

 <h2 id="simple-use">Simplified usage</h2>

-Check out the following changes for Apollo Server 2.0 RC.
+Check out the following changes for Apollo Server 2.0.

 * You no longer need to import `body-parser` to set up `apollo-server-express`.
 * You no longer need to import `makeExecutableSchema` from `graphql-tools`.